 Under no circumstances can a normal web browser display an ASPS-protected web page,

 ensuring that your html, source code, images and any other media embedded on the

-page such as Flash, PDF or videos are protected from all copying.
+page such as Flash or videos are protected from all copying.

 The ASPS Web Browser can explore your web site and media just like any other